There are essentially 2 ways. Either:

 Please make sure to remove arch wire in order for your scanner to capture bracket information more accurately and ensure a better fitting appliance.
 After your scan is complete, make sure to insert a passive arch wire back in the patient’s mouth.
 Any active movements in the wire after the scan will compromise the fit of the final appliance.

 We have been indirect banding cases for over 25 years and are confident in our ability to mimic a clinically-fit band.
 We use RMO bands and can laser weld any buccal attachments your office may use.
 Offices can alternatively send us their bands in bulk and our techs will use your specific bands to indirect band cases from your office.
-When seating doctor-supplied bands, there is a charge of $5.60 per band.
+When seating doctor-supplied bands, there is a charge per band.

 There are many great scanners out there, each with their own pros and cons, ranging from price to accuracy and ergonomics.
 For a more in-depth unbiased discussion about this technology, feel free to contact Christian at the lab.